ifalogo ifaonline

 - Has the re-established credit been maintained well?

 A client who has filed bankruptcy, whether for personal reasons (medical expenses/ student loans), corporate reasons (contingent liabilities to a company), or other circumstances (lawsuit), may still be able to qualify.
 Terms for a client with a past bankruptcy may be different, depending on the factors listed above.
-We will work to structure a program that will accommodate their situation and, if this effort does not result in financing, we can usually place the client with an asset-based/ collateral lender.
+We will try to structure a program that will accommodate their situation and, if this effort does not result in financing, we can usually refer the client to an asset-based/collateral lender.

 One of the more frequent opinions offered is "my client filed once, but cannot file again so he should be creditworthy".
 While it is true that an individual is only permitted one filing of bankruptcy, there is no guarantee that an individual will not have a problem similar to that which caused the bankruptcy filing.
 From a lender's perspective, there is no ability to clear these new debts with a bankruptcy, and the recourse would be to file suit against the individual, liquidate assets, or incarcerate – a long and painful process.